-If an informal conference regarding a complaint fails to reach the outcome requested by the employee, he or she may initiate the formal process described below by timely filing a written complaint form.
+An employee may initiate the formal process described below by timely filing a written complaint form.

 Even after initiating the formal complaint process, employees are encouraged to seek informal resolution of their concerns.
-An employee whose concerns are resolved may withdraw a formal complaint at any time.
+An employee whose concerns are resolved may withdraw a formal com-plaint at any time.

-The process described in this policy shall not be construed to create new or additional rights beyond those granted by law or Board policy, nor to require a full evidentiary hearing or "minitrial" at any level.
+The process described in this policy shall not be construed to create new or additional rights beyond those granted by law or Board policy, nor to require a full evidentiary hearing or "mini-trial" at any level.

-Freedom From Retaliation
+Freedom from Retaliation

-Neither the Board nor the administration shall unlawfully retaliate against any employee for bringing a concern or complaint.
+Neither the Board nor any District employee shall unlawfully retaliate against an employee for bringing a concern or complaint.